Issue 3, 2017 is out now. Subscribe to our eTOC-Alert which is published four times a year and gives information about titles, authors and abstracts.

 - Max Planck Institute for Social Law and Social Policy, Munich

 - University of Jena, Hannover, Lüneburg, Darmstadt, Greifswald, Hamburg, Münster, Frankfurt a.
-M., Potsdam, Stuttgart, Berlin, and Bochum;
+M., Potsdam, Stuttgart, Berlin, Bochum, and Oldenburg;

 On an international level there are intensive cooperations with researchers in Social Science from the following universities and institutes:

-- University of Zurich, Vienna, Yale, Pittsburgh, Toronto (University of Toronto, York University), Ottawa (Carleton University), Oxford, Bath, Versailles Saint-Quentin-en-Yvelines;
+- University of Zurich, Vienna, Yale, University of North Carolina Chapel Hill, Pittsburgh, Toronto (University of Toronto, York University), Ottawa (Carleton University), Oxford, Bath, Versailles Saint-Quentin-en-Yvelines, Université de Fribourg;

 - Norwegian Social Research (NOVA), Oslo;